-If you believe you have been treated unfairly or your rights have not been respected due to your race, disability, religion, sex, health, ethnicity, creed (beliefs), age, sexual orientation, or national origin, you should call the Department of Health and Human Services' Office for Civil Rights at
+If you believe you have been treated unfairly or your rights have not been respected due to your race, disability, religion, sex, health, ethnicity, creed (beliefs), age, sexual orientation, or national

-1-800-368-1019 or T TY 1-800-537-7697, or call your local Office for Civil Rights. s it about somethir ng else? , we been treated unfairly or your rights have not been respected, and it's not , you can get help dealing with the problem you are having: ☐You can call Cus stomer Service. ☐You can call the SHIP.
+0 / 3 TY 1-800-537-7697, or call your local Office for Civil Rights. s it about somethir ng else? , we been treated unfairly or your rights have not been respected, and it's not it, you can get help dealing with the problem you are having: stomer Service. □You can call the SHIP.
 For details, go to Chapter 2, Section 3. □Or, you can call week (TTY 1-877 Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a '-486-2048).
 Section 1.8 You have a right to make recommendations regarding the organization's member rights and responsibilities policy.
 How to get more information about your rights There are several pla aces where you can get more information about your rights: ☐ You can call Cu stomer Service. may also access on the quality program for your specific health plan, call Customer Service.
 You this information via the website (uhcmedicaresolutions.com/resources/maforms.html).
 Select, "Commitment to Quality." □You can call the SHIP.
 For details, go to Chapter 2, Section 3. □You can contact Medicare.
-Protections." he Medicare website to read or download the publication "Medicare Rights & (The publication is available at: /Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) Ο, all 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY Section 2 You have some responsibilities as a member of the plan

-Things you need to do as a member of the plan are listed below.
+Protections." he Medicare website to read or download the publication "Medicare Rights & (The publication is available at: /Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) □ Or, you can ca 1-877-486-204 all 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 8).
+Section 2 You have some responsibilities as a member of the plan Things you need to do as a member of the plan are listed below.
 If you have any questions, please call Customer Service.